Frankincense health benefits can fight cancer, manages arthritis and can relieve pain.

 In Western Herbal Medicine, it is taken internally and Frankincense health benefits as a powerful anti-arthritic, analgesic, and anti-inflammatory.
 It has been shown to help osteoarthritis, rheumatoid arthritis, bursitis, and tendinitis.
 Studies indicate that Frankincense may even protect cartilage from deterioration and damage before it occurs.
 Frankincense is also taken internally for the treatment of colds and stomach and intestinal ailments and is supposed to aid digestion, help with ulcerative colitis, and reduce congestion from colds and flu.

-New studies have shown that Frankincense may be a possible treatment for several different types of cancer by helping to the repair own DNA, which leads to normal cell death in tumor cells without affecting the healthy cells.
+New studies have shown that Frankincense may be a possible treatment for several different types of cancer by helping to repair their own DNA, which leads to normal cell death in tumor cells without affecting the healthy cells.
 Frankincense has been studied in the treatment of several types of cancer, all with very beneficial results.
-In these studies, the frankincense was generally taken internally.
+In these studies, frankincense was generally taken internally.

 In France, Frankincense is used in hospitals to treat depression, ulcers, and asthma.
-Frankincense has been shown to cross the blood-brain barrier to oxygenate the pineal and pituitary glands, and Frankincense health benefits are being studied in relationship to Alzheimer’s, dementia, and senility as well as a host of other common ailments.
+Frankincense has been shown to cross the blood-brain barrier to oxygenate the pineal and pituitary glands, and Frankincense’s health benefits are being studied in relationship to Alzheimer’s, dementia, and senility as well as a host of other common ailments.

 “Frankincense can cross the blood-brain barrier and helps oxygenate the pineal and pituitary glands.
 It may help with aging, allergies, bites, (insect and snake), bronchitis, cancer, carbuncles, catarrh, colds, coughs, diarrhea, diphtheria, gonorrhea, headaches, healing, hemorrhaging, herpes, high blood pressure, inflammation, jaundice, laryngitis, meningitis, nervous conditions, prostate problems, pneumonia, respiratory problems, prevent scarring and heal old ones, sciatic pain, sores, staph, strep, stress, syphilis, TB, tension tonsillitis, typhoid, wounds and warts.” -Frankincense Benefits Natural Healing